-HiGHS is a high performance serial and parallel solver for large-scale sparse linear programming (LP) models developed in C++11, with interfaces to C, C#, FORTRAN, Julia and Python.
+HiGHS is high performance serial and parallel software for solving large-scale sparse linear programming (LP), mixed-integer programming (MIP) and quadratic programming (QP) models, developed in C++11, with interfaces to C, C#, FORTRAN, Julia and Python.

 HiGHS is freely available under the MIT licence, and is downloaded from Github.
-Installing HiGHS from source code requires CMake minimum version 3.0.0, but no other third-party utilities.
-HiGHS can be used as a standalone executable on Windows and Linux.
+Installing HiGHS from source code requires CMake minimum version 3.15, but no other third-party utilities.
+HiGHS can be used as a stand-alone executable on Windows, Linux and MacOS.
 There is a C++11 library which can be used within a C++ project or, via one of the interfaces, to a project written in other languages.

 HiGHS is downloaded from https://github.com/ERGO-Code/HiGHS .
 A simple cloned copy is obtained by the command